DFStewart/Udacity/SDCND/Project 5/README.md

 After training a classifier using each of these feature extraction methods, I found the method including HOG performed better, so I chose to use the Spatial Binning + Color Histogram + HOG combination.

+#### NORMALIZING FEATURES
+Before training a classifier I needed to normalize the features.
+To do this I used the `StandardScaler` function.
+An example of features before and after normalization is shown below.

 The code for this step is contained in code cells 9-14 of the IPython notebook.

+![alt text][image23]

 ####2.
 Explain how you settled on your final choice of HOG parameters.

 I settled on my final choice of HOG parameters by trial and error and iterating my algorithm on the project video.

 There were 2 main parts I struggled with in tuning parameters, which color space to choose and the HOG parameters.
 LUV and YCrCb color spaces I found to work best on the video.
 I ended up chosing YCrCb because the classifier seemed to have less false positives on road signs in this color space.
-For HOG parameters I started out with the "standard" HOG parameters of `orientations=9`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)`, but ended up finding that `pixels_per_cell=(16, 16)` and `cells_per_block=(4, 4)` seemed to work better.
+For HOG parameters I started out with the "standard" HOG parameters of `orientations=9`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)`, but ended up finding that a combination of `orientations=9`, `pixels_per_cell=(16, 16)` and `cells_per_block=(4, 4)` seemed to work better.

 ####3.
 Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

 I trained a linear SVM using the `LinearSVC` function of sklearn's svm package.
 This seemed to work better for my system than decision trees.
-I trained the data by combining all of my training data, `cars` and `not-cars,` randomizing the data, splitting the data into 80% training and 20% test and then training a linear SVM.
+I trained the data by combining all of my training data, `cars` and `not-cars,` randomizing the data, splitting the data into 75% training and 25% test and then training a linear SVM.

 The code for this step is contained in code cells 17-20 of the IPython notebook.